Great Barrier Island - a new 4 day New Zealand Tour

-After lunch its time to check in for our 30 minute flight back to Auckland where our coach will be waiting for our trip home.
+We have lunch together at a local restaurant before checking in for our 40 minute flight back to Tauranga where our coach will be waiting for your transfer home.

 As always you will be dropped at your door, with wonderful memories of visiting this remarkable part of the country.
 We are sure you will love visiting Great Barrier Island with us.